QGI Launches the Deterministic AI Stack: Five Products for Regulated Decisions

 Regulated industries as the anchor

-Financial Services is live today for mortgage compliance, credit, claims, AML/KYC, and regulated review workflows.
-Insurance, Healthcare, and Government are on the roadmap with open waitlists.
+Financial Services is live today, with active enterprise evaluations in mortgage compliance inside regulated AI Governance frameworks.
+Insurance is on the roadmap with an open waitlist.
 The sales motion is vertical-first, workflow-specific, and audit-defensible by construction.

 Availability — what is live, what is shipping, what is next